 Another aim of more and more vaccines being administered is to prevent and control outbreaks of infectious diseases.
 Hence, it is believed that immunization is a crucial key component of primary health care.
 According to the World Health Organization (WHO), immunization and vaccines help prevent around 2-3 million deaths each year from severe diseases like tetanus, diphtheria, pertussis, measles, and influenza.

-Immunisation is a process through which a person who is immunised develops resistance to particular diseases.
+Immunization is a process through which a person who is immunized develops resistance to particular diseases.
 This resistance is developed by administering a vaccine.
-A vaccine is a dose of specialised medication that stimulates the immune system of a person and helps beat certain diseases.
-The process of immunisation has proved advantageous in preventing many infectious diseases.
+A vaccine is a dose of specialized medication that stimulates the immune system of a person and helps beat certain diseases.
+The process of immunization has proved advantageous in preventing many infectious diseases.
 It has also contributed to a decrease in the mortality rate.
-Immunisation is done through vaccines.
+Immunization is done through vaccines.
 Today, vaccines are available against smallpox, measles, tetanus, polio, etc.

 There are different types of vaccines.
 Each type serves a definite purpose.
 The design of each vaccine is that it teaches your immune system how to fight certain kinds of germs and the dangerous diseases they cause.
 Vaccines are prepared after lots of research in the laboratory.
 When scientists create a vaccine, they consider the following aspects:

 How does the immune system respond to the germ?

 Who requires vaccination against the germ?

 The best technology to create the vaccine